Edgar-Donk/edgar-donk.github.io/README.md

         "winxpblue
 ]
 ```
 7. That should do it.
 Test that everything works after your editing.
-Now you can replace original widgets with your changed
+Now you can start to replace original widgets with your
-  widgets.
+  preferred widgets.

+The alternative to the above is to create a standalone package that I said was not for the fainthearted, but is in reality not
+too difficult.
+The main problems are the package will need to replicate what a tcl based ttktheme in python, loading the image
+files, ensuring that the style scripts run as a single script.
+We can use the script for plastik_theme.py https://github.com/enthought/Python-2.7.3/blob/master/Demo/tkinter/ttk/plastik_theme.py as a basis for our standalone.
+Convert this script from
+python2 to 3, you should notice that the image directory location has to be referenced by the calling program.
+We will need the
+location of the plastik image files, when testing copy the image files found in ttkthemes to a suitable test location since
+these will eventually be replaced by new files of your own making.

+We can test the python version of the plastik theme by running the script 06treeview.py, under the main function we call install
+from plaik_theme, you will notice that it has plastik as a variable, so plastik is a subdirectory where the plastik images have
+been copied to.